Stephanie Radok: Art practice

 Radok is the co-author of a book published in 2007 on leading contemporary Australian jeweller Julie Blyfield.

 In 2012 Radok’s book An Opening: twelve love stories about art was published by Wakefield Press.
 It was long listed for the inaugural Stella Prize for writing by women, and was widely reviewed.

 "Radok shows how art reaches deeply into our lives in unexpected and ordinary ways: the tattered calendar cutting kept for decades and left behind in a photocopier, the postcard stuck to a laundry wall, or the persistent memory of something, seen perhaps only briefly, that alters one’s thinking utterly."
 Dr Michele McCrea, Transnational Literature.

-Radok’s second memoir, Becoming a Bird, was published in March 2021.